Explicit formulas for the spectral side of the trace formula of SL(2): Explicit formulas for the spectral side

-To treat the third term, we use a variant of the method used, for example, in Ingham \cite[Theorem 29, p.77]{Ing}, and similar to the derivation of (\ref{exp2}): Move the line of integration to the right to $(c-i\infty,c+\infty)$ for some $c>1.$ This step is justified by integrating over a rectangle $R$ with vertices $(c\pm iT,c\pm iT)$ and showing that the integral over the horizontal edges tends to 0 as we let $T$ tend to infinity along a well-chosen sequence $(T_m), m=2,3,\dots$ such that $m<T_m<m+1$ and

-for any $s$ with $-1\leq \sigma\leq 2$ and $T=T_m$, and as $T$ tends to infinity (see \cite[Theorem 26, p.71]{Ing}).
+To treat the third term, move the line of integration to the right to $(c-i\infty,c+i\infty)$ for some $c>1.$ This step is justified by integrating over a rectangle $R$ with vertices $(c\pm iT,\pm iT)$ and showing that the integral over the horizontal edges tends to 0 as we let $T$ tend to infinity along a well-chosen sequence $(T_m), m=2,3,\dots$ such that $m<T_m<m+1$ and $\zeta'/\zeta(s)=O(\log^2 T)$ for any $s$ with $-1\leq \sigma\leq 2$ and $T=T_m$, and as $T$ tends to infinity (see \cite[Theorem 26, p.71]{Ing}).
 Allowing then $t$ to tend to infinity via the sequence $(T_m)$, the contribution from the horizontal edges vanish, as the transform $\hat{g}(s)$ of a smooth, compactly supported function has rapid decay along a fixed vertical strip.

-Moving the line of integration to the left, we obtain the residues of $\zeta'/\zeta(s)$ due to the zeroes of $\zeta(s)$ inside the critical strip $0< \sigma < 1,$ and the simple poles of $\zeta(s)$ at $s=1$.
+Moving the line of integration to the left, we obtain the residues of $\zeta'/\zeta(s)$ due to the zeroes of $\zeta(s)$ inside the critical strip $0< \sigma < 1,$ and the simple pole of $\zeta(s)$ at $s=1$.
 Then allowing $T$ to go to infinity we obtain